Milnor fibre boundary of a non-isolated surface singularity: Oriented plumbed manifolds

-Regarding the definitions of plumbed 3-manifolds and plumbing calculus we follow W. Neumann's seminal article \cite{neumann} (with small modifications, which will be clarified below).
+In this Chapter we recall the necessary definitions and relevant constructions.
+Regarding plumbed 3-manifolds and plumbing calculus we follow Neumann's seminal article \cite{neumann} with small modifications, which will be explained below. \ix{Neumann}

-For any graph $\Gamma$, we denote the set of vertices by $\cvg$ and the set of edges by $\evg$.
+\bekezdes \ For any graph $\Gamma$, we denote the set of vertices by $\cvg$ and the set of edges by $\evg$.
 If there is no danger of confusion, we denote them simply by ${\mathcal V}$ and ${\mathcal E}$.

-In the case of plumbing graphs of {\it closed} 3-manifolds, any vertex has two decorations, one of them is the Euler obstruction, or \textit{`Euler number'} --- this is an integer, while the second one is the \textit{`genus'} (written as $[g_v]$, and omitted if it is zero), this is a non--negative integer.
-On the other hand, the edges also have two possible decorations $+$ or $-$.
-In most of the cases we omit the decoration $+$, nevertheless we prefer to emphasize the sign $-$ with the symbol $\circleddash$.
+In the case of plumbing graphs of {\it closed} 3-manifolds, any vertex has two decorations, both integers: one of them is the Euler obstruction, or \textit{`Euler number'}, while the other one is the \textit{`genus'}, written as $[g_v]$ and omitted if it is zero.
+Furthermore, the edges also have two possible decorations: $+$ or $-$.
+In most of the cases we omit the decoration $+$, nevertheless we prefer to emphasize the sign $-$ with the symbol $\circleddash$. \ix{plumbing|textbf}\ix{plumbing!graph|textbf}\ix{plumbing!graph!orientable|textbf} \ix{graph decoration!Euler number|textbf} \ix{graph decoration!genus|textbf}\ix{plumbing!representation|textbf}\ix{graph decoration!edge|textbf}

-Although, for plumbing representations of links of normal surface singularities we need only the sign $+$, and also the intersection form (associated with the graph) is always negative definite, in the present situation both restriction should be relieved.
-On the other hand, all our 3-manifolds are {\it oriented}, hence we restrict ourselves to \textit{`oriented plumbing graphs'}, cf. \cite[(3.2)(i)]{neumann}.
+Although, for plumbing representations of links of normal surface singularities we need only the sign $+$, and for such graphs the intersection matrix associated with the graph is always negative definite, in the present situation both restrictions should be relieved.
+Nevertheless, all our 3-manifolds are {\it oriented}, hence we will restrict ourselves to \textit{`orientable plumbing graphs'}, cf. \cite[(3.2)(i)]{neumann}.
+These are characterized by $g_v\geq 0$ for any vertex $v$. \ix{graph!negative definite}\ix{matrix!intersection}